AbhishekD2424/BankTransactionSystem/README.md

 Initial Catalog=DatabaseName;User ID=UserName;Password=Password")
 - If you have a named instance of SQL Server, you'll need to add that as well:
 ("Server=localhost\sqlexpress")
--To see the SQL server name->Start->Run->(services.msc)->serach for SQL Server(name of SQL server) -In NuGet Package Manager Console:(Error: SQL Services not in running state or connection string not in particular format) Add-Migration "Initial Create"->Update-Database
+- To see the SQL server name->Start->Run->(services.msc)->serach for SQL Server(name of SQL server)
+- In NuGet Package Manager Console:(Error: SQL Services not in running state or connection string not in particular format) Add-Migration "Initial Create"->Update-Database